Tomasdagen, Tomas Day, Dec. 21.

 For the most part all the hard work was now finished and in many places there was talk of the holiday peace and quiet.
 In Småland among other places, there are many accounts of millers who tried to grind meal on Thomas eve.
 As a rule, an elf turned up, who sat on the wheel stock or stuck something in the pinion.
 That was strong advice that one should not grind further until after Christmas.

-It was not quiet and peaceful, however, since Tomas was also a regular day for markets.
-This was the time when everyone would buy what had not prepared by oneself for the holiday.
+It was not altogether quiet and peaceful, however, since Tomas was also a regular day for markets.
+This was the time when everyone would buy what had not been prepared by oneself for the holiday.

 Find out more about Swedish traditions year round, read, share, connect and be merry: Subscribe to America's only Swedish Newspaper (90% in English), Nordstjernan, one year, 22 issues, $55.00 (Value: PRICELESS)